marcoscgdev/EasyLicensesDialog/README.md

 ####Step: 1B - adding the library via Jar file

-Include your prefered version of [easylicensesdialog.jar](https://github.com/marcoscgdev/EasyLicensesDialog/tree/master/JAR%20files) into the *libs* folder. **Only one!!**
+Include your prefered version of [easylicensesdialog.jar](https://github.com/marcoscgdev/EasyLicensesDialog/tree/master/JAR%20files) into your *libs* folder. **Only one!!**

 ####Step 2:
-Edit the [licenses.html](https://github.com/marcoscgdev/EasyLicensesDialog/tree/master/app/src/main/assets) file and include it into your _assets_ folder.
+Edit the [licenses.html](https://github.com/marcoscgdev/EasyLicensesDialog/tree/master/app/src/main/assets) file and include it into your *assets* folder.
 Is **very important** that this file has the same name as here!

 ####Step 3:
 If you want to show the Easy Licenses Dialog, you can follow this snippet: